PingzNo/Codeforces/0158A.Next.Round/README.md

 ## Problem

-"Contestant who earns a score equal to or greater than the k-th place finisher's score will advance to the next round, as long as the contestant earns a positive score..." — an excerpt from contest rules.
+"Contestant who earns a score equal to or greater than the $k$-th place finisher's score will advance to the next round, as long as the contestant earns a positive score..." — an excerpt from contest rules.

 A total of $n$ participants took part in the contest ($n \geq k$), and you already know their scores.
 Calculate how many participants will advance to the next round.